mstdokumaci/page-numbers/README.md

 ## Solution

-I wrote a helper function creates a better menu, deciding which pages to link.
+I wrote an helper function creates a better menu, deciding which pages to link.
 So you give your **current page number**, **count of total pages** and **count of links you want** for your menu.
 Function returns **a list of page numbers** to link.